How to Apply for a Library Card

 - An out-of-county card does not guarantee full privileges at Upper Hudson Library System libraries aside from the East Greenbush Community Library.

 - Please report lost or stolen cards.
+The card will be deactivated, but the cardholder remains responsible for items previously borrowed.

 - If a card is lost, stolen or damaged the replacement cost is $1.00.